Amir Habibullah Khan Saadi: Family

 Amir Habibullah Khan was married to Begum Akhtar Sultan and had two sons and four daughters.
 His wife was his cousin and daughter of Khan Bahadur Rana Talia Muhammad Khan, a former British Indian Army officer and the first Muslim Inspector-General of Police in British India, who served as Inspector-General of Patiala State and the Northwest Frontier Province in British India.
-Her daughter is married to the son of Chaudhry Abdul Rehman Khan.
+Her daughter is married to the son of the Rana of Rahon, Chaudhry Abdul Rehman Khan.
 Her brother, Lieutenant General Bakhtiar Rana, was Chief Martial Law Administrator (West Pakistan) and Commander, I Corps, Pakistan Army (1958–1966).
 His eldest daughter was married to K. M. Azam, the younger son of Chaudhry Niaz Ali Khan.
 'Saad Manzil' Haveli in Kamalia, Punjab is an architecturally and historically significant building.

 Death

 Amir Habibullah Khan died on 6 March 1989 in Lahore, Pakistan, and is buried in his family's ancestral graveyard in his farm outside Kamalia, Pakistan.
 Written on his tombstone is the following verse in Urdu: